yte9pc/Business-Q-A-Text-Analysis/README.md

 # Exploratory Analysis of Technology and Telecommunication Transcript
-Sentiment analysis and topic modeling of 4 Networking/Telecommunications company Many companies keep transcripts of conferences, tech talks, and quarterly earning calls between company management, industry competitors, and analysts.
+Many companies keep transcripts of conferences, tech talks, and quarterly earning calls between company management, industry competitors, and analysts.
 These transcripts contain useful information that can provide insight into business decisions, performance, and industry